Skip to content

 Leave a Comment / Sermons / Lisa Harmon

-July 9: The Sixth Sunday after Pentecost Read More »
+November 12: The Twenty-Fourth Sunday after Pentecost Read More »

 Leave a Comment / Weekly Prayers / Lisa Harmon

-Eternal God, you have freed your church from sin.
-Sanctify us that we may be wholly dedicated to you and your purposes.
-Bless Michael, our presiding bishop; Melissa and Brian, our bishops; and Joseph, our vicar.
-We pray for the Anglican Episcopal Church of Brazil; and for the faith communities of St. Aiden’s, Camano Island; and
+O God, we reverence the altars of your church, and ask to feel your presence here.
+Bless Michael, our presiding bishop; Melissa and Brian, our bishops; Joseph, our vicar; and the person who will become the next bishop of Olympia.
+We pray for the Anglican Church of Mexico; and for the faith communities of St.

 Leave a Comment / Sermons / Lisa Harmon